MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/preset-security-policies.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

 _Preset security policies_ allow you to apply protection features to users based on our recommended settings.
 Unlike custom policies that are infinitely configurable, virtually all of the settings in preset security policies aren't configurable, and are based on our observations in the datacenters.
-The configuration of settings in preset security policies provide a balance between keeping harmful content away from users and avoiding unnecessary disruptions.
+The settings in preset security policies provide a balance between keeping harmful content away from users while avoiding unnecessary disruptions.

-Depending on the nature of your organization, preset security policies provide the protection features that are available in [Exchange Online Protection (EOP)](eop-about.md) and[Microsoft Defender for Office 365](microsoft-defender-for-office-365-product-overview.md).
+Depending on your organization, preset security policies provide the protection features that are available in [Exchange Online Protection (EOP)](eop-about.md) and[Microsoft Defender for Office 365](microsoft-defender-for-office-365-product-overview.md).

 For details about the elements of preset security policies, see the [Appendix](#appendix) section at the end of this article.